DR JOHN DEMARTINI - Updated 1 year ago

 When you’re unwisely attempting to live according to other’s values through imitating or conforming and not living by your own true highest values, it is most often due to making inequitable comparisons between yourself and others more so than by comparing your own actions to your own highest values.

-The moment you minimise yourself and compare yourself to other people, thinking with admiration that they have or do something more than yourself, then you put them on a pedestal and yourself in the pit in turn.
-You’ll exaggerate them and minimize you and you’ll likely inject some of their values which will cloud the clarity of your own highest value or inspired mission of service and fulfilment.
+The moment you minimize yourself and compare yourself to other people, thinking with admiration that they have or do something more than yourself, then you put them on a pedestal and yourself in the pit in turn.
+You’ll exaggerate them and minimize you and you’ll likely inject some of their values which will cloud the clarity of your own highest value or inspired mission of service and fulfillment.

 Values flow in society from those who have the most power to those with the least power, perceptually.
 So, the second you minimize yourself and inject other’s values, you’re likely to cloud the clarity of your own highest values.
 This is when you can begin feeling uncertain and give your natural intrinsic power away to others.
 Then more uncertain you feel, the more you will tend to offload your decisions back to the people that you give your power to.